anacarol91/geolocation-app/README.md

 After clonning the project to your local machine, you should:

-Install project dependencies
+Install project dependencies:

 ```
 npm install
 ```

-Set up a local server, such as
+Set up a local server, such as:

 ```